 …And if you’re a super endurance junkie

-California is also known for two of the most famous ultra-distance events: the Western States 100-Mile Endurance Run, starting in Palisades Tahoe (formerly Squaw Valley Alpine Meadows), and the 135-mile Death Valley to Mount Whitney Portal Badwater Ultramarathon.
+California is also known for two of the most famous ultra-distance events: the Western States 100-Mile Endurance Run, starting in Squaw Valley, and the 135-mile Death Valley to Mount Whitney Portal Badwater Ultramarathon.
 Both are epic, incredibly difficult, and require qualification to enter.